libgdx/gdx-pay/README.md

 [![Build Status](https://travis-ci.org/libgdx/gdx-pay.svg?branch=master)](https://travis-ci.org/libgdx/gdx-pay)

 This project aims to provide a **cross-platform API for InApp purchasing**.
 The gdx-pay project is a libGDX extension.
 Current release version is 0.11.2.
-Please use at least libGDX v1.9.6, robovm 2.3.0 or multi-os-engine v1.3.6.
+Please use at least libGDX v1.9.6, Robovm 2.3.2 or multi-os-engine v1.3.8.

 ### Getting Started